 - Printing: Print a digitization slip for the request

-- Invoice: Update, Delete, or Print an invoice or Send an Awaiting Order Approval email to the researcher
+- Invoice: Update, Delete, or Print an invoice or Send an Awaiting Order Approval email to the researcher.

-- Photoduplication: Cancel the photoduplication workflow process for a request
+- Photoduplication: Cancel the photoduplication workflow process for a request or upload an item for electronic delivery to the patron.

 The Detail Tab